Denmark–Sweden relations: Cultural links

 The construction of the Øresund Bridge has rekindled ties between the nations, with the creation of the Øresund Region as the transnational metropolitan area comprising Copenhagen and Malmö.
 In addition, many Swedes and Danes consider themselves culturally and historically linked, in large part because the languages are to some degree mutually intelligible.

 Even in modern times, there have been serious talks of a Nordic Union, either within or in competition with the European Union, and a Nordic Passport Union has been in existence since 1952, allowing all citizens of the Nordic countries to travel freely without documents.

 Sweden has 16 honorary consulates (in Aabenraa, Aarhus, Aalborg, Esbjerg, Frederikshavn, Grenaa, Helsingør, Holbæk, Kolding, Nuuk, Nykøbing Falster, Odense, Rønne, Skagen, Tórshavn and Viborg).

+Economic relations

+The two countries maintain close economic relations, particularly in the Øresund Region, which has developed into a cross-border economic area of considerable importance for both economies.
+Structurally, there are numerous economic similarities between the two countries, including the welfare-state model, the use of crown currencies, and an orientation toward technology and services.
+Within the EU, both countries belong to the informal New Hanseatic League group, which advocates the liberalization of trade in services and the containment of government debt within the EU.

+Denmark is one of Sweden's top five trading partners, accounting for almost 7 percent of Sweden's total foreign trade volume.
+In 2021, Swedish exports to Denmark amounted to US$14.7 billion, while imports from Denmark stood at almost US$13 billion.